BND Hamburger Icon

 Palm

 While the life of Palm Computing wasn’t as long as that of other iconic brands, it was just as impressive.
 Launched in 1992, the company really took off four years later with the introduction of the PalmPilot.
 The personal digital assistant was an instant success that led to the company’s purchase by 3Com in 1997.
-Three years later, Palm went public with an opening-day valuation of $53 billion.
-However, as smartphones began to rise in the mid-2000s, consumer interest in Palm diminished.
-After announcing first-quarter losses of $22 million in 2010, the company was purchased by HP for $1.2 billion.
-At that time, all Palm devices were rebranded as HP.

 TWA

 Trans World Airlines, or TWA, was founded in 1930 with the merger of Western Air Express and Transcontinental Air Transport.
 The airline flourished in the ’30s and ’40s under the direction of billionaire Howard Hughes.
-Its downfall can be traced back to the ’80s, when it was acquired by Carl Icahn, who pushed for the company to turn private.
+Its downfall can be traced back to the ’80s when it was acquired by Carl Icahn, who pushed for the company to turn private.
 The move saddled the company with debt and eventually led to TWA filing for bankruptcy in both 1992 and 1995.
-The TWA brand eventually shut for good when it was acquired by American Airlines in 2001.
+The TWA brand eventually shut down for good when it was acquired by American Airlines in 2001.

 Kenner Products

-Founded in Cincinnati in 1947 by brothers Albert, Phillip, and Joseph Steiner, Kenner Products was a toy company best known in its early years for producing the Bubble-Matic Gun and the Easy-Bake Oven.
-While the company was purchased by General Mills in 1967, the brand continued on, and its profits soared in the ’70s and ’80s thanks to the success of its line of Star Wars toys.
+Founded in Cincinnati in 1947 by brothers Albert, Phillip and Joseph Steiner, Kenner Products was a toy company best known in its early years for producing the Bubble-Matic Gun and the Easy-Bake Oven.
+While the company was purchased by General Mills in 1967, the brand continued on; its profits soared in the ’70s and ’80s thanks to the success of its line of “Star Wars” toys.
 The brand was acquired in 1987 by Tonka, which was purchased by Hasbro in 1991.
-In the following years, the Kenner brand was folded into the Hasbro toy lines, and in 2000, the name was erased for good when the Cincinnati operations officially closed.
+In the following years, the Kenner brand was folded into the Hasbro toy lines.
+In 2000, the name was erased for good when the Cincinnati operations officially closed.

 Tower Records